 Bloomberg Philanthropies’ Mayors Challenge is a competition designed to spark innovative, replicable ideas for improving cities, and the lives of people living in them, by encouraging leaders to think outside the box about how to confront the most difficult challenges they face.
 Following four successful regional competitions, the first Global Mayors Challenge launched in 2021, with a focus on identifying and accelerating the most ambitious ideas developed in response to the COVID-19 pandemic.
 Fifteen cities will receive $1 million each, along with robust multi-year support to implement their award-winning ideas.
 Previous challenges focused on cities in the United States (2013), Europe (2014), and Latin America and the Caribbean (2016), before returning to the U.S. in 2018.

 City governments face a constantly changing list of challenges, from meager federal funding to shifting needs and are finding that innovative thinking is vital in confronting them.
 Now, Bloomberg Philanthropies is funding innovation teams to help mayors deliver better results.
-After a successful test in five cities, nearly 20 around the world are now participating, using the teams to address issues like sustainability and poverty reduction.
+After a successful test in five cities, over 40 cities around the world have participated, using the teams to address issues like sustainability and poverty reduction.
 Bloomberg Philanthropies also provides training to cities around the world on the latest, most impactful innovation tools.

 In 2009, Michael Bloomberg and 16 mayors from around the country founded Cities of Service, a coalition of nearly 200 cities dedicated to finding new ways to engage their residents in crucial volunteer work.
 Cities of Service allows citizens to have agency in the municipal process, creating a mechanism for problem solving by helping to ensure that volunteer efforts target problems.